Accounting and Auditing

 - Auditor Defense (2020) – Mathew Pliskin as trustee of Iron Clad Performance Wear v.
 BDO LLP – AAA Case No. 01-19-000-4459; rebuttal expert on liability, causation, and damages on behalf of an audit firm.

-- US Securities Exchange Commission (2020) – Retained by the SEC to serve as an accounting expert in a case brought against a member of management of a registrant that improperly accounted for foreign currency translation.
+- S. Securities and Exchange Commission (SEC) (2020) – Retained by the SEC to serve as an accounting expert in a case brought against a member of management of a registrant that improperly accounted for foreign currency translation.

-- Hospital Uncompensated Care (2014) – Health Care Foundation of Greater Kansas City vs. HCA, Inc. – Circuit Court of Jackson County, Missouri, Case No. 0916-CV30692; served as an expert witness in a special master proceeding regarding the provision of uncompensated care by 11 hospitals in the Kansas City area.
-Mr. Stanton provided approximately four days of hearing testimony covering hospital accounting and auditing, quantification and reporting of uncompensated care, and statistical sampling and testing of patient accounts.
+- Hospital Uncompensated Care (2014) – Health Care Foundation of Greater Kansas City v.
+HCA, Inc. – Circuit Court of Jackson County, Missouri, Case No. 0916-CV30692; served as an expert witness in a special master proceeding regarding the provision of uncompensated care by 11 hospitals in the Kansas City area.
+Provided approximately four days of hearing testimony covering hospital accounting and auditing, quantification and reporting of uncompensated care, and statistical sampling and testing of patient accounts.

 - Magellan Behavioral Health, Inc. v.
-Molina Healthcare of Florida, Inc. (2012) – AHLA Arbitration Case No. A-052011-924; hearing and deposition testimony December 2012, expert report September 2012 regarding damages in a breach of contract dispute.
-The arbitrator awarded damages based on Mr. Stanton’s testimony.
+Molina Healthcare of Florida, Inc. (2012) – AHLA Arbitration Case No. A-052011-924; hearing and deposition testimony, and expert report regarding damages in a breach of contract dispute.
+The arbitrator awarded damages based on Steve’s testimony.

 - Exela Pharmsci, Inc. v.
 Teva Pharmaceuticals USA, Inc. (2012) – Circuit Court of Loudoun County, Virginia, Case No. CL00064707-00; expert rebuttal witness on damages related to a recall and delay in sales of a pharmaceutical product.

-- The Research Foundation of State University of New York vs. Nektar Therapeutics (2011–2012) — US District Court for the Northern District of New York, Case No. 1:09-CV-1292; expert witness related to pharmaceutical company accounting and financial reporting.
+- The Research Foundation of State University of New York v.
+Nektar Therapeutics (2011–2012) – U.S. District Court for the Northern District of New York, Case No. 1:09-CV-1292; expert witness related to pharmaceutical company accounting and financial reporting.

 - Salix Pharmaceuticals, Inc. v.
 Napo Pharmaceuticals, Inc. (2011) – Court of Chancery of the State of Delaware, Case No. 6599-VCG; expert witness related to accounting and financial operations of a pharmaceutical company.

 - Not-for-Profit Hospital (2010) – CSAHS/UHHS-Canton, Inc. d/b/a Mercy Medical Center v.
-Aultman Health Foundation, et al. — US District Court for the Northern District of Ohio Eastern Division, Case No. 5:09-CV-57; served as an expert witness in a jury trial between the two not-for-profit hospital systems in Canton, Ohio, regarding the improper accounting and tax return treatment of certain transactions.
-The jury returned a verdict in favor of Mr. Stanton’s client finding that the opposing party engaged in a pattern of corrupt activity and awarded the largest business dispute verdict ever in Stark County, Ohio.
+Aultman Health Foundation, et al. – U.S. District Court for the Northern District of Ohio Eastern Division, Case No. 5:09-CV-57; served as an expert witness in a jury trial between the two not-for-profit hospital systems in Canton, Ohio, regarding the improper accounting and tax return treatment of certain transactions.
+The jury returned a verdict in favor of the client, finding that the opposing party engaged in a pattern of corrupt activity, and awarded the largest business dispute verdict ever in Stark County, Ohio.

 - Mechanical Contactor (2008–2009) – Washington Gas Resources Corp. v.
 American Combustion Acquisition, LLC – Circuit Court of Montgomery County, Maryland, Case No. 285861-V; expert witness trial and deposition testimony in a post-sale dispute regarding net book value and receivable collections.
-The Court ruled in WGR’s favor citing Mr. Stanton’s testimony.
+The court ruled in WGR’s favor citing Steve’s testimony.

 - Health Plan (2007) – Select Medical Corporation v.
 Medical Care Management Systems, Inc. t/d/b/a America’s Choice Healthplans, Inc., et al. – Court of Common Pleas, Cumberland County, Pennsylvania, Civil Action No. 03-1037; expert rebuttal report and assistance in mediation regarding alleged damages related to a health plan contract.

 - University Accounting Matter (2003) – University of Cincinnati v.
-Ohio Insurance Guaranty Association – Hamilton County Court of Common Pleas, Cincinnati, Ohio, Case No. A0205696; expert trial testimony involving definition and quantification of net worth of a public university.
-The Court ruled in OIGA’s favor based on Mr. Stanton’s testimony.
+Ohio Insurance Guaranty Association – Hamilton County Court of Common Pleas, Cincinnati, Ohio, Case No. A0205696; expert trial testimony involving definition and quantification of the net worth of a public university.
+The court ruled in OIGA’s favor based on Steve’s testimony.

 Other Expert Witness Engagements

 - Consumer Class Action Litigation (2021–2022) – Javanni Munguia-Brown, et al. v.
-Equity Residential, et al. – Case No. 4:15-CV-01225-JSW-TSH; expert witness in a class action litigation regarding late rent fees charged in California by one of the largest publicly-traded REITs of upscale apartment communities.
+Equity Residential, et al. – Case No. 4:15-CV-01225-JSW-TSH; expert witness in a class action litigation regarding late rent fees charged in California by one of the largest publicly traded real estate investment trusts (REITs) of upscale apartment communities.

-- Breach of Contract Dispute (2020–2022) ATI Titanium, LLC v.
-US Magnesium, LLC – Case No. 2:17cv00923 HCN-PMW; expert witness regarding contract termination and the closure of a titanium production facility.
+- Manufacturer Breach of Contract Dispute (2020–2022) – ATI Titanium, LLC v.
+US Magnesium, LLC – Case No. 2:17-cv-00923-HCN-PMW; expert witness regarding contract termination and the closure of a titanium production facility.
 Case settled on favorable terms just prior to trial.